EugenMayer/docker-image-atlassian-jira/README.md

+# NOTICE

+Since we are no longer using this images to run confluence, only for development usage, we are not goint to update the image as often as we used to.
+If you like to udpate it more recent, please apply as contributor, we are happy to add you.

 # Docker image of Atlassian Jira

 Production ready, up to date builds of Atlassian Jira - right from the original binary download based on bellsoft-openjdk11